xkbcommon/libxkbcommon/doc/custom-configuration.md

 # Custom configuration {#custom-configuration}

-This page describes how to add a *custom* keyboard layout or option so that it will be parsed by libxkbcommon.
+This page describes how to add a *custom* keyboard layout or option so that it will be parsed by xkbcommon.

 @attention 👋 First time hacking your keyboard layout?